-- If a candidate has received an extension of the probationary period, include a statement to that effect in the solicitation letter. - All reviews received must be retained in the dossier.
-Similarly, all supporting letters received must be retained in the dossier. - Make sure that the unit/school committee complies with all the requirements found in the Primary/Department and Unit/School Level Promotion and/or Tenure Committees Responsibilities section. - When divergent evaluations of a dossier result in different recommendations on tenure, the unit committee may wish to consult with the primary committee and/or department chair.
+- o If a candidate has received an extension of the probationary period, include a statement to that effect in the solicitation letter. - All reviews received must be retained in the dossier.
+Similarly, all supporting letters received must be retained in the dossier. - Make sure that the unit/school committee complies with all the requirements found in the Primary/Department and Primary/Department and Primary/Department and <a href="https://example.com/Unit/School Level Promotion and/or Tenure Committees Responsibilities section. - When divergent evaluations of a dossier result in different recommendations on tenure, the unit (school) committee may wish to consult with the primary (department) committee and/or department chair.
 The dean should ensure that such consultation, when necessary, has occurred before the dean considers a case.
 The consultation should note the relative importance of criteria, principles, or evidence used in the evaluation that led to the contrary recommendation.
 The consultation must be noted in the unit committee's report, including notice of whether the vote of a committee was changed as a result.
 When there are divergent evaluations with respect to promotion, the unit committee should provide feedback to the primary committee.
 The report from each committee should account for negative votes based on committee discussions as opposed to submitting a minority report, which is not allowed.
 The reports should be written with sufficient detail to fully review the candidate's qualifications.
 It is strongly recommended that the letter address the criteria as listed in the Reviewer's Summary Evaluation. - As noted earlier about the chair's responsibility, deans must similarly ensure that unit committees do not submit minority reports.
 Only the final vote of committees and administrators should be recorded in the vote record. - Ensure that the unit committee has given a copy of their summary letter to the candidate.
 Have the candidate sign and date for receipt of his/her copy of the letter. - A candidate for tenure must be notified at the first level of negative tenure review.
 This must happen in a timely manner and before the next scheduled level of review.
 They must be apprised of their right for reconsideration at that time. - Following review at the unit/school level, compose the dean's letter of evaluation of the candidate's case and recommendation for action and enclose this in the dossier.
-Specifically address if excellence is achieved in the stated area of excellence and validate if the other area(s) of performance are at least satisfactory.
-Have the candidate sign and date for receipt of his/her copy of the letter. - Include a perspective for campus and university reviewers on standards that candidates must meet in the school/unit. - Before submitting to the next level: - The school/unit committee chair should record the committee's final vote in the vote record and upload the school/unit committee's report. - \circ $\;$ The dean should record their vote in the vote record and upload their report.
+Specifically address if the requirements for the chosen case type have been achieved and validate that all area(s) of performance are at least satisfactory.
+Have the candidate sign and date for receipt of his/her copy of the letter. - Include a perspective for campus and university reviewers on standards that candidates must meet in the school/unit. - Before submitting to the next level: - The school/unit committee chair should record the committee's final vote in the vote record and upload the school/unit committee's report. - o The dean should record their vote in the vote record and upload their report.